 • Additionally, California law AB-129 states, “except for injury resulting from gross negligence or intentional misconduct in the preparation or handling of donated food, no person, gleaner, or food facility that donates food that is fit for human consumption at the time it was donated to a nonprofit charitable organization or food bank shall be liable for any damage or injury resulting from the consumption of the donated food."

 What about food safety?

-Food we receive is always handled with food safety in mind.
-It is imperative that all staff, volunteers, drivers, and navigators adhere to WPE’s Health and Safety policies.
-These are clearly established and rigorously adhered to policies to ensure health and safety at WPE, our donor organizations, and ultimately our recipients.
-For prepared foods, our criteria includes that the food has been prepared in a certified commercial kitchen.
-All food is transported to and from our distribution center in Pleasant Hill in refrigerated vehicles.
+The food we receive is always handled with food safety in mind.
+All staff, volunteers, drivers, and navigators must adhere to WPE’s Health and Safety policies.
+These policies are established and rigorously adhered to ensure health and safety at WPE, our donor organizations, and our recipients.
+Our criteria include that the food has been prepared in a certified commercial kitchen.
+All food is transported to our distribution center in Pleasant Hill in refrigerated vehicles.

 Food donors are advised to consult with their tax adviser for information on tax deductions.
 For information on tax credits in California, please see Chapter 503, Statutes of 2011 (Fuentes, AB 152), regarding donations to food banks, voluntary contributions, and income tax credits.

 I’m considering making a financial donation and want to know how my money will be used.

 Ninety-eight percent of every dollar we raise goes directly into our programs.
 White Pony Express has been designated a 2019 Platinum Seal of Transparency by the Guidestar Exchange and was named 2018’s California Nonprofit of the Year.